DanielKrawisz/Entropy/Pow.co FAQ.md

 ## Why do memes need an honest signal of fitness?

-The biggest problem we have is the problem that handicaps solve.
+In our society, the flow of information is controlled by well-connected individuals who have competed with one another for the ability to broadcast to many peoeple.
+The competition to develop many followers is better for manipulators than it is for honest people who don't have as much to gain by spreading truth.
+Thus, we have a problem with parasitic memes.
+This means that many people believe deceptions that serve an agenda rather than themselves.
+Our society as a whole is not good eliminating bad ideas.
+Gad Saad has written about this problem in his popular book, [The Parasitic Mind]().
+He understands the problem, Boost POW is the solution.
+With Boost POW, there is no single curator of information.
+Anyone can broadcast memes for direct competition in all users' minds.

 As Richard Dawkins has explained, memes are alive and want to reproduce as much as possible, just like biological life. _Meme_ is just another word for _idea_, and our society is overrun with ideas that are unfit because they promote the destruction of civilization and therefore of our brains, which is the only environment they can survive in.
 We need a better way of evaluating ideas before they reproduce too much.
-This is the problem that handicaps solve and we can solve it by requiring memes to signal fitness.
+This is the problem that handicaps solve and we can solve it by requiring memes to show us an honest signal of fitness before we look at them.

-Memes are like males that will use any trick to get into your brain and reproduce.
-Memes that enable parasitism and other abuse spread easily with cheap talk and emotional manipulation.
-Memes need to make a sexual display just like the peacock before they are allowed to reproduce inside our brains.

 ## Why is a handicap an honest signal of fitness?